7368697661/7368697661.github.io/content/Book of October/4-ripples-on-the-pond.md

 ---
-title: Ripples on the Pond
+title: "Ripples on the Pond"
 tags:
 - boo
 ---